Analgesics

 Evolocumab for COVID-19

-Evolocumab has been reported as potentially beneficial for treatment of COVID-19.
-We have not reviewed these studies.
-See all other treatments.
+Evolocumab has been reported as potentially beneficial for COVID-19 in the following study.
+We have not reviewed evolocumab in detail.

 Grewal et al., Cholesterol and COVID-19—therapeutic opportunities at the host/virus interface during cell entry, Life Science Alliance, doi:10.26508/lsa.202302453